aaron-grau/curic/react/README.md

 **Project Proposal Review Period for Instructional Staff**
 ### Homework (1 hour)
-* Do the first half of the a04 to review backend auth.
+* Do the auth part of A04 Prep
+  * Frontend auth (the main concept in BenchBnB Day 2) builds on top of regular Rails backend auth, so make sure you build on a solid base.
+  * You'll be surprised how much of it you've forgotten by now.
+It's normal.

 ### Projects
 * **Solo:** [BenchBnB Day 2][bench-bnb2]